do-adams/Pkdx/README.md

 If I can do the same for anyone else with my work then I will have considered it a massive success.
 If <b>Pkdx</b> managed to do it for you or if you simply want to get in touch, I'd love to hear from you.
 You can reach me [here](https://mianlabs.com/contact/).

+#Legal Disclaimer

+This application includes data, images, sounds, and terms from the Pokémon series of video games.
+This is all the intellectual property of Nintendo, Creatures Inc., and GAME FREAK inc. and is protected by various copyrights and trademarks.
+The developer believes that the use of this intellectual property for a fan-made nonprofit educational reference is covered by fair use and that the application is significantly deprecated without said property included.

+No copyright or trademark infringement is intended in using Pokémon content on Pkdx.

+The Pixel Heart Patterns used as background for this application were designed, created, and distributed for use by artist [Pandora42](http://pandora42.deviantart.com/art/Pixel-Heart-Patterns-for-PS-257343227) from DeviantArt.

+All app icons and images not otherwise copyrighted were designed and produced by me, the developer.

+# Special Thanks

+A big hug goes out to all those who worked on producing the great [PokeApi](http://pokeapi.co/) and the very helpful [PokeKotlin](https://github.com/PokeAPI/pokekotlin) library, as well as my small but relentless Pokémon Trainer nephew, Sebastianni.